Treer/FreeBSD-ports/README.md

 * Remaining tasks:

+    ☑ Put the existing LCDproc files into a pfSense 2.3 compatible ports package *(Now implemented in 0.9.5)*

     ☑ Update UI to use Bootstrap *(Now implemented in 0.10.0)*

     ☑ Add realtime traffic features to LCDproc, so I can know who's using the damn bandwidth ;) *(Now implemented in 0.10.1)*